Trophy Smallmouth Bass Fishing

 Bill was traveling from Rochester, PA to explore the bay here in Erie.
 He is a repeat client of Captain Mark’s and knows all about how great the smallmouth bass fishing is on Lake Erie.
 The start of the trip was slow but we ended really strong.

-Captain Mark focused in on the bay which produced the most fish.
-They were holding in 5-6 foot of water.
-Most of the fish were caught throwing tubes, drop shots and jerk baits.
+Captain Mark focused on the bay which produced the most fish.
+They were holding in 5-6 feet of water.
+Most of the fish were caught throwing tubes, drop shots, and jerk baits.
 Bill landed 25 smallmouth bass and had his best day on Lake Erie ever.
-It is always a blast when you get to land three trophy bass weighing 5.82, 6.00 and 5.78 pounds.
+It is always a blast when you get to land three trophy bass weighing 5.82, 6.00, and 5.78 pounds.

 Jim caught the biggest bass of the day weighing in at 6.09 pounds while Trophy Smallmouth Bass Fishing.
 His two sons both caught fish over 4 pounds.
 They had a fantastic time out on the water and you can’t beat the action that Lake Erie is producing right now.
 Captain Mark is looking forward to the next opportunity to fish with this awesome family again in the future.

 Don’t miss out on this action while it is still hot.
 Neil and Bruce surely could not especially with fishing with Captain Mark last year around this time.
 They were traveling from the Pittsburgh area.
 Fishing was really good yet again on this morning trip.

 Our main focus was still the bay from the same areas as last time out on the water.
 Fish are moving shallow and if you fish from 3 to 6 feet, you will increase the odds of catching more fish.
 Neil and Bruce crushed the smallmouth bass putting over 50 in the boat.
 The smallest fish weighed 3.5 pounds.